cheapjack/RF-Rail-Craft/Station2.md

 ### Building carriages project **Station 2**

-4 ‘stations’ for free roam players to build on carriage ‘templates’ based on images of the kind of early carriages MOSI have image reference for
+4 Pi Minecraft Games for players to build on carriage chassis ‘templates’ based on images of the early Liverpool and Manchester Railway (L&MR)

-1 ‘station’ visualises the train as moving using a fixed camera entity traversing from front to back of the train
+1 monitor and RPi visualises the train as moving, using a fixed camera entity traversing from front to back of the train

  * Look at some of the image reference of Railway carriages
  * Build your own version of the train and carriages